 CSHPM Notes brings scholarly work on the history and philosophy of mathematics to the broader mathematics community.
 Authors are members of the Canadian Society for History and Philosophy of Mathematics (CSHPM).
-Comments and suggestions are welcome; they may be directed to the column’s editor:
+Comments and suggestions are welcome; they may be directed to the column’s editors:

-Amy Ackerberg-Hastingsindependent scholar (aackerbe@verizon.net)
+Amy Ackerberg-Hastings, independent scholar (aackerbe@verizon.net)

 The history of mathematics is plural; thus, mathematicians have expressed differing views about what mathematics is and whether it has changed over time.
 For instance, contrast Henri Poincaré’s 1908 statement: